gemeofficial/gemeblog/blog/2025-06-16-how-to-plant-a-garden-gardening-tips/index.md

 ![gardening tips harvest](./img/gardening-tips-harvest.jpg)

-## **Conclusion**
+## Conclusion

 Learning how to plant a garden is a rewarding experience.
 By following these gardening tips, even beginners can create a thriving garden.
-Remember to choose the right location, prepare the soil, select appropriate garden plants, and provide **regular care**.
+Remember to choose the right location, prepare the soil, select appropriate garden plants, and provide <font color="green">regular care</font>.
 Happy gardening!